-Light would from the Sun would take about 555 days to reach the edge of the Solar System compared to 8.25 minutes to reach the Earth.
-It’s clear we’re talking about some IMMENSE distances which can be hard to imagine.
+Light from the Sun takes about 555 days to reach the edge of the Solar System compared to 8.25 minutes to reach the Earth.
+It’s clear we’re talking about IMMENSE distances which can be hard to imagine.

 Astronomical units can be used to make the distances more manageable.

 Working out how far each planet is from the Sun can be tricky as the distance changes depending on where the planet in its orbit.
 I’ve used average distances for the purpose of this activity.

 What is an Astronomical Unit?

 An astronomical unit ( AU ) is the distance from the Earth to the Sun ( about 93 million miles )